Domestic violence in Western Australia

-Organisations providing specialist family and domestic violence services and other supports, including mental health, legal, housing, financial and alcohol and other drug counselling have been brought together at each hub.
+Organisations providing specialist family and domestic violence services and other supports, including mental health, legal, housing, financial and alcohol and other drug counseling have been brought together at each hub.

 The McGowan Government has made an election commitment to develop an additional two hubs, one in metro and one in regional WA.

 Two men’s residential behaviour change programs have been opened.
-At the accommodation facilities, men undertaking the programs have access to intensive therapeutic support including group work, individual counselling and case management.
+At the accommodation facilities, men undertaking the programs have access to intensive therapeutic support including group work, individual counseling and case management.

 The programs support men to build awareness around the attitudes and behaviours which lead to violence, and gives them the tools for healthy and respectful relationships.